GiftXXVI/FSND_trivia/backend/README.md

 ### GET `/questions?page={integer}`

 #### General
 This endpoint is used to retrieve a list of questions of all categories.

-Like `/categories/{integer}/questions` above, it also has an optional `page` parameter which can be used to specify the page number.
+Like `/categories/{integer}/questions` above, it also has an optional `page` URL parameter which can be used to specify the page number.

+##### Request Body
+The endpoint expects and empty request body.

+##### Response Body
-Just like `/categories/{integer}/questions`, the endpoint responds with the complete list of available categories `categories`, the current page size `curr_page_size`, the current category `current_category`, the total number of available pages `num_pages`, the current page number `page_num`, the set of questions `questions`, whether the retrival operation was successful `success` and the total number of questions available under the category `total_questions`.
+Just like `/categories/{integer}/questions`, the endpoint responds with the complete list of available categories `categories`, the current page size `curr_page_size`, the current category `current_category`, the total number of available pages `num_pages`, the current page number `page_num`, the set of questions `questions`, a `success` value of `true` indicating that the operation was a success and the total number of questions available under the category `total_questions`.

 #### Sample URL and Response